geudde/attic-chest/pages/02.season-1/02.meeting-02/05.juvenal/docs.md

 Instinct alone e’er since the world arose,
 The architect divine on the bestows.
 While man more blest enjoys a reasoning soul,
-To be his guide, and all his acts controul.
+To be his guide, and all his acts control.
 For rul’d by this his passions he directs
 And mutual aid his happiness protects
 Impell’d by this his passions he directs